rubencg195/aws-mcp-databases-bedrock-unstructured-vector-db/README.md

-# AWS Bedrock Knowledge Base with RDS PostgreSQL Vector Database
+# AWS Bedrock Knowledge Base with RDS PostgreSQL Vector Unstructured Database

 A complete solution for building AI-powered knowledge bases using AWS Bedrock and PostgreSQL with pgvector extension.